-To determine whether or not, you can deduct your transportation from your home to your company in your taxable income (this type of deduction is called “befordringsfradrag” in danish), then you need to calculate the total amount of kilometers, that you drive every day from your home to your company.
+To determine whether or not you can deduct your transportation from your home to your company in your personal taxable income (this type of deduction is called “befordringsfradrag” in danish), then you need to calculate the total amount of kilometers, that you drive every day from your home to your company.

 If this roundtrip distance is 24 kilometers or less, then no tax deduction is given.

-You must exceed 24 kilometers roundtrip per day, in order to get a tax deduction – in other words – the distance from your home to your company, must be more than 12 kilometers one-way.
+You must exceed 24 kilometers roundtrip per day, in order to get a tax deduction – in other words, the distance from your home to your company, must be more than 12 kilometers one-way.

 For the first 24 kilometers no tax deduction is given.

-He gets 1,94 DKK per kilometer (2018 rates) in tax deduction, so his total deduction per day is: 56 kilometers * 1,94 DKK = 108,64 DKK per day in tax deduction.
+He gets 1,90 DKK per kilometer (2021 rate) in tax deduction, so his total deduction per day is: 56 kilometers * 1,90 DKK = 106,40 DKK per day in tax deduction.